orionw/al-folio/_posts/2024-05-20-reviewing.md

 Sure, send me an email to get yours (not your friends).
 But since you've done your own reviewing, feel free to compute your Papers Per Reviewing Time using those numbers!

-> I think senior researchers should review less!

-Great point, and I think it would be unfair to expect them to review as much as PhD students!
-However, as I said earlier, senior researchers are needed for the review process to go smoothly -- the fact that they skip out the most really hurts the community.
-So some threshold needs to be considered and it is generally much higher than what they are currently doing (on average).

 ## Acknowledgments
 I'd like to thank Luca Soldaini and Kyle Lo who helped inspire this project and provided useful feedback.
-I'd also like to thank Marc Marone, Nathaniel Weir, and Aleem Khan for their advice on data processing and proofreading.
+I'd also like to thank Marc Marone, Nathaniel Weir, Aleem Khan, and Michael Saxon for their advice on data processing and proofreading.

 ## BibText
 If you found this blogpost useful and would like to cite it, you can cite it as: